 The reverse can happen if you stop the cardio your blood volume will return to the lower level and some initial weight loss can occur.

-This phenomenon has happened to many people; without this knowledge before starting a cardio or other workout plan, it is very easy to get discouraged and let negative thoughts take over your mind about exercising.
+This phenomenon has happened to many people; without this knowledge before starting cardio or another workout plan, it is very easy to get discouraged and let negative thoughts take over your mind about exercising.

 Causes of Muscles Soreness

-When muscles are worked than what they are accustomed to, the muscle fibers are damaged or torn in relation to the extra strain place on them.
+When muscles are worked than what they are accustomed to, the muscle fibers are damaged or torn in relation to the extra strain placed on them.

 This causes the muscle soreness or stiffness associated with a weight lifting exercise program.
 That normally occurs 24 to 48 hours after the workout.